What are my alternatives to adult diapers ?

 External condom catheters.

-Urethral inserts, like Contino, are non-surgical, self-administered medical devices that are inserted into the urethra to provide bladder leakage control.
-Urethral inserts allow users to keep urine in the bladder vs against the skin in a diaper or pad and they don’t pinch like a clamp.
-Some individuals find the notion of a penile insert intimidating however health professionals teach patients to use these devices and many compare learning similar to learning contact lenses….they are a bit tricky at first but then they become simple to use.
+Urethral inserts, like Contino, are non-surgical, self-administered medical devices that are inserted into the urethra to provide bladder leakage control allowing users to keep urine in the bladder vs against the skin in a diaper or pad and they don’t pinch like a clamp.
+Some individuals find the notion of a penile insert intimidating however health professionals teach patients to use these devices and many compare learning similar to learning contact lenses….it takes a day or so to learn and then they become simple to use.
 Click here to learn more about the Contino® urethral insert.

 1 https://www.health.harvard.edu/blog/4-behavioral-changes-to-tame-urinary-incontinence-2019071017201